hcl67/Getting-and-Cleaning-Data/README.md

 Coursera Getting and Cleaning Data Project

-this repository is for the project assignment for Coursera course: Getting and Cleaning Data
+This repository is for the project assignment for Coursera course: Getting and Cleaning Data

 ## Project Requirement